-*Alternatively, current MBA1 students seeking admission to the MA/MBA program during their first quarter can use the following application directly.
+*Alternatively, current MBA1 students seeking admission to the MA/MBA program during their first quarter can use the following application directly, and include both a program proposal and statement of purpose - see application for more instructions.
 The application deadline is included in the form.
 Late applications will not be accepted.

 Our leadership degree programs—the joint MA/MBA program and POLS—will prepare you to be effective participants, leaders, and agents of change.
 Both programs will equip you with the tools you need to become an effective leader in education, but the programs do have some significant differences.
 Learn more about the programs and compare them to see which one best meets your needs.

 If you are uncertain about which degree or program to which you should apply, read "Which Degree, Which Program" by Associate Dean for Student Affairs, Professor Eamonn Callan.